spiceai/cookbook/mcp/README.md

 ## Connect to Spice over MCP
 Spice is an MCP server.
 It can be connected to like any other MCP server running over HTTP SSE.

+Before starting this section, stop the previous `spice run` process from the earlier section to avoid port conflicts.

 1. Clone the cookbook, and navigate to the MCP recipe.

 ```bash